cptjuke/jbuilder/README.md

 You can set this globally with the class method `deep_format_keys` (from inside your environment.rb for example):
+This also look interesting, would have to research more about it in the documentation
 ``` ruby
 Jbuilder.deep_format_keys true
 ```